-- 3.7 On the 21st March 2007 the EA submitted comments to the Seafront AAP and Town Centre AAP issues and options consultation.
-These key points raised within their comments are summarised below: - County Wildlife Sites (which includes SINCs) should be referenced as part of the evidence base.
+- 3.8 On the 21st March 2007 the EA submitted comments to the Seafront AAP and Town Centre AAP Issues and Options consultation.
+The key points raised within their comments are summarised below: - County Wildlife Sites (which includes SINCs) should be referenced as part of the evidence base.
 The SINCs should be included as part of the mapping.
-Essex Wildlife Trust request that further work is commissioned that re-evaluates these sites. - Supports the promotion of green corridors for non-motorised users.
+Essex Wildlife Trust request that further work is commissioned that re-evaluates these sites. - The Essex Wildlife Trust supports the promotion of green corridors for nonmotorised users.

-Section 4: Sustainability Appraisal of the Development Management Policies Issues and Options Consultation Document
+Section 4: Sustainability Appraisal of the SCAAP